koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

 >
 > But of course, now everyone knows that you don’t release work based on the availability of the first station.
 Instead, it should be based on the tempo of how quickly the bottleneck resource can consume the work.
 >
-> Eliyahu M. Goldratt, who created the Theory of Constraints, showed us how any improvements made anywhere besides the bottleneck are an illusion.
-Astonishing, but true!
+> Theory of Constraints showed us how any improvements made anywhere besides the bottleneck are an illusion.
 Any improvement made after the bottleneck is useless, because it will always remain starved, waiting for work from the bottleneck.

-Eric says IT Operations is very similar to the work here in the plant:
+>
 > __Your job as VP of IT Operations__ is to ensure the fast, predictable, and uninterrupted flow of planned work that delivers value to the business while minimizing the impact and disruption of unplanned work, so you can provide stable, predictable, and secure IT service.

 He then summarises the __Three Ways__ and tells Bill that he must understand them well: